 - 1. Press MENU key to go to the Main Menu screen. - 2.
 Press UP or DOWN keys and ENTER key to enter ENGINEER password 9254. - 3.
 Press UP or DOWN keys to scroll to Adv Sys Config; press ENTER key. - 4.
 Press UP or DOWN keys to scroll to Factory Settings (B1). - 5.
 Press ENTER key to advance the cursor to the digit that needs changed in the model/serial number. - 6.
-Press UP or DOWN keys to change value of the digit. - NOTE: The characters are in ASCII format and some digits may not have a character assigned to them.
-This will required pressing the UP or DOWN key until these characters are passed. - 7.
+Press UP or DOWN keys to change value of the digit. - 7.
 Continue Steps 5 and 6 until the model/serial number(s) are correct and reflect the number on the product label.

-For more information on the options and settings available for specific model numbers, please see the model number breakdown in Figure 58 on page 36.
+For more information on the options and settings available for specific model numbers, please see the model number breakdown in Figure 58 on page 38.